 To get the initial clients for your catering business, you may use these ideas-

 1. Bestow an event or a small dinner party for your friends and family, with very little or no profit at all.
-This would be a very great opportunity for you to showcase the potential of yours.
+This would be a very great opportunity for you to showcase your potential.

 2. Offer limited but extremely tasty food into churches or temples on special occasions.